XianyiCheng/xianyicheng.github.io/_pages/about.md

 ---

 **Hi, I’m Xianyi** (she-an-yee).
-I am an Assistant Professor in the MEMS department at Duke University.
+I am an Assistant Professor at [Duke Robotics](https://robotics.pratt.duke.edu/).
-I obtained my PhD in Aug 2024 from Carnegie Mellon University, where I I was fortunate to be advised by [Matt Mason](https://mtmason.com/).
+I obtained my PhD in Aug 2024 from Carnegie Mellon University, where I was fortunate to be advised by [Matt Mason](https://mtmason.com/).

 I’m interested in everything about robotic manipulation. \\
 **Manipulation is hard.** Many manual tasks that are simple and repetitive for humans remain extremely difficult to automate. \\
 **Manipulation is intriguing.** There's still so much we don't fully understand --- from contact mechanics, the complexity of motions, controlling these complex motions, interactive perception, to problem solving for complex physical tasks.
 Manipulation is the intelligence of motion evolved over billions of years.
-Manipulation is the art of nature, now becoming our art through engineering and science. \\
+Manipulation is the art of nature, now becoming the art through engineering and science. \\
 **Manipulation is the future.** Human-level dexterity in robotics will transform industries and people’s lives.
 I aspire to help bring a future where robotic manipulation enables more people to pursue lives of dignity, purpose, creativity, and fulfillment.

 [email](mailto:xianyi.cheng@duke.edu) \| [google scholar](https://scholar.google.com/citations?hl=en&user=PvDd3k4AAAAJ) \| [linkedin](https://www.linkedin.com/in/xianyi-cheng-81249617b/) \| [twitter](https://x.com/ChengXianyi)